Softdrink117/esp-in-de/README.md

 ## Data Format

 Inputs are ingested through shift registers, so it comes in as binary.
-Registers and buffers are usually available in 8 or 16-bit widths, which also aligns with data types neatly.
+Registers and buffers are usually available in 8 or 16-bit widths, which also aligns with some input formats neatly.

 I propose the following bit layouts, depending on our decision for the supported input options.
 Right now the demonstration is already using the 32-bit format specified below, but that is easily changed: